Sauda Rajab

-Sauda Rajab is a Kenyan female corporate executive, who serves as the chief executive officer of Precision Air, a privately owned regional airline, based in Tanzania, rendering services in the countries of the African Great Lakes.
+Sauda Rajab (1964-2021) was a Kenyan corporate executive, who was the chief executive officer of Precision Air, a privately owned regional airline, based in Tanzania, operating in the countries of the African Great Lakes.

 Background and education

 She was born in Kenya's port-city of Mombasa, circa 1964.
 When the children were still young, their parents divorced, which led to their single father raising them.
 She graduated from the University of Nairobi and received post graduate training and education from he London Business School and the University of Pretoria.